-Authors of a large part of the soundtrack to The Fifties
+Authors of a large part of the soundtrack to The '50s.

-made "Hound Dog" famous, they started writing for him, including "Loving You", "Jailhouse Rock", and "King Creole".
+After Elvis Presley made "Hound Dog" famous, they started writing for him, including "Loving You", "Jailhouse Rock", and "King Creole".
 Along with Elvis, they helped popularize black music in America, with R&B hits that crossed over into the mainstream.
+Unfortunately, however, the collaboration was largely short lived, as Elvis' manager, Colonel Tom Parker, was ticked off at the fact that the duo had a direct line to Elvis rather than going to him first.

 Famous songs, and the musicians who made the famous: